jamesHasura/hasura_action_transform/README.md

 ## Overview

-Hasura enables you to add different transforms to the default HTTP request & response.
+Hasura enables you to add different transforms to the default HTTP action request & response.

 The starter kit can be broken into two parts: